fanoframework/fano-scgi/README.md

 #### Apache

-You need to have `mod_proxy_fcgi` installed and loaded.
+You need to have `mod_proxy_scgi` installed and loaded.
 This module is Apache's built-in module, so it is very likely that you will have it with your Apache installation.
 You just need to make sure it is loaded.
 For example, on Debian,

 ```
-$ sudo a2enmod proxy_fcgi
+$ sudo a2enmod proxy_scgi
 $ sudo systemctl restart apache2
 ```